Keyword clustering

 If the keywords are initially closely related, for example, sneakers of different brands, you may want to choose "Strong"+"Hard" or "Strong"+"Soft" so that only the closest synonyms are combined into a cluster.
 You’ll get lots of clusters to use for separate pages or specific categories.

-In the case of various products and services, for example, a keyword collection for multi-product store or medical center with a full range of health-care services, it’s worth selecting "Weak"+"Soft".
+In the case of various products and services, for example, a keyword collection for a multi-product store or medical center with a full range of health-care services, it’s worth selecting "Weak"+"Soft".
 The choice of "Strong"+"Soft" will produce more clusters and a possibility to get more topic-specific clusters.

 Setting up a clustering project

-Go to the "Clustering, Text analysis" block in the side menu:
+(1) Go to the "Keyword clustering, Text analysis" block in the side menu, and (2) click "Add a new project" button:

-1. Name your project and input a domain name (optional);
+1. Name your project and input a domain name (optional).

-The project of clustering
+The clustering project

 1. The number of clusters created in this project is displayed in brackets next to the name of the "Clusters" column.